 Types of IT Jobs

+Information technology is a broad discipline that uses hardware, software and networks to help organizations succeed in the digital era.
 Dr. Ann Marie Moynihan, an associate dean at SNHU, likes to think of IT as a vehicle for completing tasks – from simple to complex.

 "Going from point A to point B may be as simple as using a technological device to create a single document containing information to be shared with others," she said. "...
 Supporting the informational needs of an entire organization may involve complexity and ultimately require the utilization of many different systems to provide information in support of desired outcomes."

 Not only do IT professionals serve a crucial role in an organization's operations, but, according to Moynihan, they can also be a helpful resource for decision-making.

 With a future-forward focus, IT is fast-moving.
 When you’re working in the field, you might find it difficult to imagine what’s possible, said Dr. Sharon Kibbe, an associate dean at SNHU.

 “The technology has advanced to be a lot more capable than it once was, so we have the capacity to do more with … a smaller amount of space,” she said.